treeman/jonashietala/posts/2023-03-14-battling_burnout.markdown

 It's a weird feeling when you *know* you love something, but you feel completely drained of joy when you think about doing it, but I can't describe it any other way.

-This can be difficult to recognize, but I did have the advantage of having gone through a burnout/depression episode around 8 years ago, when I had the same feeling of joylessness.
+This can be difficult to recognize, but I did remember the same feeling of joylessness from my previous burnout episode around 8 years ago.

-> I've finished Better Call Saul now and the rest of the season was as good as I remembered.
-I still have two seasons of Money Heist left.
-{ :notice }

 # Seeking help